Division Series: 1981 season

-1995–1997: Pre-arranged seeding

-Since its inception, the Division Series has been best-of-five; however, both the method of awarding home-field advantage in the series and which games the team getting the advantage would host were changed in 1998.
+1995–2011

+In 1993, owners approved the reintroduction of the Division Series, this time on a permanent basis.
+A cause for the expansion was the fact that three of the four series in the one-off 1981 Division Series went to a decisive game 5.
+Originally, the new format called for the first-place teams in the two divisions per league to play the second-place teams in the opposite divisions of that league.
+For example, the first-place team in the American League East would play the second-place team in the American League West, and vice versa.

+In 1994, both the National League and the American League realigned, with the number of divisions in both increasing from two to three (adding a Central Division, with fewer teams in each division).
+The plan for the new format was altered to allow the three first-place teams from each league's divisions to reach the postseason, along with one wild card team from each league (the best second-place finisher in each league).
+The new format was intended to debut that season, but it was delayed when the 1994 postseason was canceled due to a players' strike, and it instead debuted with the 1995 postseason.

-Originally, the East, Central, and West Division champions rotated home-site priority, with two division winners getting the extra home game, and third one not having the extra game along with the wild-card team, who never had it.
+Originally, the East, Central, and West Division champions rotated home-site priority, with two division winners getting an extra home game, and the third one not having the extra game along with the wild card team, who never had it.
 The 2–3 format was used in which the disadvantaged team hosted the first two games, and the team with the advantage hosted the remaining game(s).
 This made it impossible for the disadvantaged team to clinch the series at home.
 A similar format had been used for the League Championship Series from 1969 to 1984.
 It also allowed the disadvantaged teams the unusual luxury of starting a series at home, and a guarantee that they play two games at home, whereas the advantaged team may play only one game at home if the series ends in a three-game sweep.